 The codec on this card is an Analog Devices AD2000B and as the bottom image shows, there are really no other components on the card.
 Some electrolytic capacitors and a DC regulator, which all codecs need anyway, regardless of how they're mounted.

 What, dear reader, is the AD2000B?
 Analog Devices has no product listing for it.
 The detective story now comes to the operating system, where the device identifies itself as "1989" - Yes, it's an Analog Devices AD1989B.
 No more, no less.
-It does appear to be slightly customised, in so much as it is functionally identical but contains logic to detect the motherboard and refuse to work on any other motherboard!

 A whole heap of software is installed to make it "look better" in the operating system, adding EAX through to 4.0 and OpenAL, all entirely in software.
 The card will not work with any other motherboard, even though it has no reason not to, it won't even initialise itself - It'll just plain not show up anywhere.

 In essence, this is a bog standard onboard audio codec with some Creative crapware to slow down the system and a dose of marketing.
 As in "try not to step in the marketing".
 For what it is and how its mounted, it essentially removes one of the two PCI-Express x1 slots from the motherboard for no reason at all.
 This, then, is actually a functional negative for the motherboard and it cost more than doing it right!